 Using this simple formula, you’ll see improvement in your numbers within a month’s time.
 Having a content marketing strategy template that you can follow step-by-step is the key to success.

-If you want to experience that kind of success, we have a template that can simplify the process.
-Download yours today!
+If you want to experience that kind of success, we have an eBook (and you’ll get the accompanying template) that will walk you through this entire process.
+Download it today!